open-resources/dash_curriculum/tutorial/part1/chapter4.md

 Congratulations!
 You are now able to build a simple app with various components, structure them within the app and understand the necessity of component ids and properties.
 You have also learned about the concept of app callbacks and how they upgrade your app by adding interactivity.
 Regardless if there is only one or multiple callbacks, you'll be able to manage your app by linking different components together.

-Now it's your turn, try to link some of the other components you learned in chapter 3 and build your own interactive app.
 In the next chapter we will learn how to deploy our app to the web.